quantum-gabo/bachelor-thesis/thesis-vault/progress/Progress.md

 - Tried to use `py4vasp` for DOS analysis, but failed since I need a `vasp` executable file.
 - Doing some research to understand the structure of a `DOSCAR` file.

+## **Date:** 2025-01-30
+We plotted the results of the benchmark.
+Results show that after `10 nodes` `total cpu time` stops decreasing.
+Therefore, the optimal number of nodes could be set to `10`.

+>[!Note]
+>Further analysis is necessary, since data for `13` and `15 nodes` is missing.
+>
+## **Date:** 2025-01-31
+- Tried to compute the performance of the relaxation using `13` and `15` nodes, this time using the `batch` profile, which failed anyway.
+- Proceeded to analyse the previous results.
+This time we computed the `speedup` and plotted against the number of nodes.
+- Preliminary results show that after `9-10` nodes, the speedup scales badly.
+We might conclude that there is not advantage in using more than `10` nodes for the upcoming calculations.